 Genres: Period Drama, Western, Romance

-Gritty westerns aren’t my typical cup of tea, but after I heard about the powerful love story in this limited series, I knew I had to watch.
+Gritty Westerns aren’t my typical cup of tea, but after I heard about the powerful love story between Cornelia and Eli in this limited series, I knew I had to watch.

 In The English, an upper-class Englishman, Lady Cornelia Locke, heads to the American West as she seeks revenge following her son’s passing.
 There, she crosses paths with Eli Whipp, a member of the Pawnee nation and a former cavalry scout, who helps her to survive in the violent, dangerous landscape she finds herself.